-This Wayoutback 10 Day Package combines our 4-wheel drive Red Centre and Top End Safaris into one inclusive Northern Territory experience!
-Where 4-wheel drive is needed you have it (maximum passengers 16) and between Alice Springs and Darwin you will travel in an air conditioned minibus (maximum 24 passengers).
-We'll give you the opportunity to really experience the desert and the tropics - driving on dirt roads, staying in private campsites, eating quality food (which will be cooked over a campfire on some nights) and sleeping under the clearest southern stars you can imagine.
+This 10 Day Central Australia and Top End tour combines our 4-wheel drive Red Centre and Top End tours into one inclusive Northern Territory travel experience!
+Travel in both a 4-wheel drive and an air conditioned minibus as you visit Uluru, see Kings Canyon, tour Kakadu and travel on remote Outback tracks and trails.
+Experience the ultimate in Outback travel - driving on dirt roads, staying in private campsites, eating quality food cooked over a campfire and sleeping under millions of southern stars.
+This Wayoutback tour delivers mind-blowing travel experiences every day, and night.

 Tour Price Includes:

-Professional guide, travel in an air-conditioned 4WD vehicle for 6 days & minibus for 3 days, all meals (as listed on itineraries), two-hour private crocodile and wildlife cruise, camping equipment and fees, all bedding, reference books, drinking water (please provide your own bottle) and park entry fee.
+Professional tour guide, travel in an air-conditioned 4WD vehicle for 6 days & minibus for 3 days, all meals (as listed on itineraries), camping equipment and fees, pillow, sleeping bag hire, reference books, drinking water (please provide your own bottle) and park entry fee.

 What you need to bring: